Jaiswal hits fastest IPL fifty in Rajasthan win

 Yashasvi Jaiswal hit the fastest half-century in Indian Premier League history as Rajasthan Royals thrashed Kolkata Knight Riders by nine wickets.

-Jaiswal, 21, reached a majestic 50 from just 13 balls - one ball quicker than Pat Cummins' previous record.
+Jaiswal, 21, reached a majestic 50 from 13 balls - one ball faster than Pat Cummins and KL Rahul's previous record.

 He finished unbeaten on 98 from 47 balls as Rajasthan reached their target of 150 with 41 balls to spare.